 Miss June was inducted into America's Old Time Country Music Hall of Fame September 3, 2011

-Click on this Picture to view a Photo Gallery of how she got there ... it is backed by her 1958 #1 hit song
+Click on this Picture below this text to view a Photo Gallery of how she got there ... it is backed by her 1958 #1 hit song

 A Mansion On The Hill